rondnelson99/lsdpack-kit/README.md

 ## Setting up

 This project requires a unix-like enviornment to run.
 I use Debian 11 on WSL, but I know that others have had success on linux.
 MacOS and other unix-like windows enviornments like Cygwin are untested.
 Additionally, you need RGBDS 0.5.1 or newer, make, and python.
+Put your LSDJ rom in src/res.
 When you build for the first time, it will compile lsdpack as well.
 This requires a C++ compiler and a relatively new version of CMake.
 I'm not sure of the exact minimum, but I use CMake 3.18.4.

 ## Customizing